 That’s not to say we didn’t suffer.
 We did.
 But as usual, the wide open views out over the sea lessened the pain in our screaming calves.

 As one blog reader recently pointed out, it’s the people, not the places, that really count.
-While we certainly can’t fault Indonesians for any lack of friendliness (foreigners are granted instant fame on arrival) we can’t help giving in to annoyance from time to time.
+While we certainly can’t fault Indonesians for any lack of friendliness (foreigners are granted instant fame on arrival).

 The incessant gawking and greeting is just too much attention for introverts like us.